Nkwenti-Severian-Ndongtsop/Restoring-Ubuntu-Desktop/README.md

 sudo apt install gdm3
 ```

-- Finally, you set this displaay mannager you just install to your default session using this command;
+- Finally, you can set this display manager you just installed to be your default session using this command;
 ```bash
 sudo dpkg-reconfigure gdm3
 ```